-Joplin is a free open-source, styled text note-taking app by Laurent Cozic.
+Joplin is a free, open-source, text-based note-taking app by Laurent Cozic.
 It is available on iOS/iPadOS, macOS, Windows, Linux, and Android.
 It also has a terminal app.
-That is the most coverage we have seen for a note-taking app and it’s impressive for a free app.
+That is the most coverage we have seen for a note-taking app, and it’s impressive for a free app.
 Though I am using the macOS version of the app, it’s probably the same on all PCs.

 Creating new notes is very easy in Joplin.
 You can choose to take notes as rich text or use Markdown.
 For Markdown, you get plenty of plugins to improve your note-taking experience in the app.
 We love that you can easily toggle between rich text and Markdown because not everyone can use Markdown.
 So, the toolbar with formatting features is helpful.

-You can format to make your text bold, italic, underline and strikeout.
+You can format your text to make it bold, italic, underlined, or strikeout.
 The app highlights your text yellow, with no colour options to change it.
 A yellow highlighter is quite decent.
-However, if you like colour-coding with your highlighters you will dislike this limitation.
+However, if you like colour-coding with your highlighters, you will dislike this limitation.
 Superscripts and subscripts are easy to add to your notes, which helps.

 Adding items to your notes

-You can many items to your notes: links, code (both blocks and inline), attachments of any size and lists.
+You can add many items to your notes: links, code (both blocks and inline), attachments of any size, and lists.
 The biggest attachment we managed to add was 1.6 GB.
 That is more than enough for note-taking.